Boeing in 175 plane deal with budget carrier flydubai

 The current fleet of flydubai, which started flights in 2009, is all Boeing.
 It currently only operates 737-8s.

-The provisional deal is worth $27 billion (£20.5 billion), including purchasing options for an additional 50 planes.
+The provisional deal is worth $27 billion, including purchasing options for an additional 50 planes.

 Al-Ghaith told Reuters the airline was interested in the new mid-sized jet that Boeing is studying whether to develop, but that it had not been discussed during the 737 negotiations.